DxNext/2016-Oct-L2/Linux/Module3-ThingsToConsider/capture-azure-vm.md

 	- Resets host name to localhost.localdomain
 	- Deletes the last provisioned user account (obtained from /var/lib/waagent) and associated data.

-	>[AZURE.NOTE] Deprovisioning deletes files and data to generalize the image.
+NOTE: Deprovisioning deletes files and data to generalize the image.
 Only run this command on a VM that you intend to capture as an image.
 It does not guarantee that the image is cleared of all sensitive information or is suitable for redistribution to third parties.

 3. Type **y** to continue.
 You can add the **-force** parameter to avoid this confirmation step.

 4. Type **exit** to close the SSH client.

-	>[AZURE.NOTE] The next steps assume you have already [installed the Azure CLI](../xplat-cli-install.md) on your client computer.

 5. From your client computer, open the Azure CLI and login to your Azure subscription.
-For details, read [Connect to an Azure subscription from the Azure CLI](../xplat-cli-connect.md).
+For details, read [Connect to an Azure subscription from the Azure CLI](https://azure.microsoft.com/en-us/documentation/articles/xplat-cli-connect/).

 6. Make sure you are in Resource Manager mode: